- Trans-Siberian is the longest train trip in the world at seven days long. It travels 10,214 km across 16 major rivers, 876 stations, and 87 cities.

-If a seven day trip is too long for you, choose a two-day trip!
+If a seven-day trip is too long for you, choose a two-day trip!
 The Blue Train takes two nights to travel from Pretoria to Cape Town in South Africa and passes through beautiful sceneries.
-It is a luxury train, and passengers enjoy comfortable accommodation, good services, and food.
+It is a luxury train, and passengers enjoy comfortable accommodations, good services, and food.

 The train’s windows are tinted to protect adventurers from direct sunlight, but you can view the beautiful landscapes, mountains, and lush forests.

 The Blue Train takes two days and 3 hours to travel a 1,600 km journey from Pretoria to Cape Town, South Africa.
 The fare is 10,120 Rand per person, and the main stop is the Open Mine Museum.
 Throughout your journey, you will enjoy the beautiful views of Pretoria, Kimberly, and Cape Town.

 - Passengers travel to a five-star hotel on the rails and enjoy meals prepared by executive chefs.